rauchy/one-secret/README.md

 #### Pass `secret_key_base` In

-If your app is on Heroku, you can wire `heroku config:get`:
+If your app is hosted on Heroku, you can wire `heroku config:get`:

     $ RAILS_ENV=production SECRET_KEY_BASE=`heroku config:get SECRET_KEY_BASE` rake one_secret:set aws_secret_key aba41f7bea276da49ef50aa33474fee4

-If you're not on Heroku, you can pass your Production `secret_key_base` to Rake:
+If you're not hosted on Heroku, you can pass your Production `secret_key_base` to Rake:

     $  RAILS_ENV=production SECRET_KEY_BASE=<your production secret> rake one_secret:set aws_secret_key aba41f7bea276da49ef50aa33474fee4